-Day 13, Thu, 14 Mar.
+Day 13, Thu, 12 Mar.
 To Lake Nakuru.
 We'll leave straight after breakfast for about a three-hour drive to Lake Nakuru, but we will stop early on at Limuru Ponds, which can be excellent for ducks, terns, and shorebirds, including White-backed and Maccoa ducks, and Whiskered Tern.

 Best known of the Rift Valley lakes, Lake Nakuru was the first African national park established for the protection of bird life.
 As many as one million flamingos (mostly Lesser, but a few Greaters as well) may occur on this alkaline lake, although numbers do vary greatly from year to year.
-In addition to the flamingos, the lake supports great numbers of other waterbirds and shorebirds including Little Grebe, Yellow-billed Stork, Long-tailed and Great cormorants, Great White Pelican, Little and Intermediate egrets, Three-banded and Kittlitz's plovers, Pied Avocet, Black-winged Stilt, and a good selection of Palearctic shorebirds.
+In addition to the flamingos, the lake supports great numbers of other waterbirds and shorebirds including Little Grebe, Yellow-billed Stork, Long-tailed and Great cormorants, Great White Pelican, Little and Yellow-billed egrets, Three-banded and Kittlitz's plovers, Pied Avocet, Black-winged Stilt, and a good selection of Palearctic shorebirds.
 Elegant African Fish-Eagles forage on the flats and nest in the big acacias, their wild yelping a wonderful sound ringing across the lake.

-Grasslands surrounding the lake support herds of Burchell's Zebra, Defassa Waterbuck, and Thomson's and Grant's gazelles, plus numerous African Buffalo (with their attendant oxpeckers), and a small number of the very localized Rothschild's Giraffe.
+Grasslands surrounding the lake support herds of Plains Zebra, Waterbuck, and Thomson's and Grant's gazelles, plus numerous Cape Buffalo (with their attendant oxpeckers), and a small number of the very localized Rothschild's Giraffe (sometimes lumped with the more widespread Northern Giraffe).
 A few White Rhinoceros have been introduced and are now more common than the indigenous Black Rhinos, which we may also see, but they occur in the thicker bush and are rather shy.